 If you’re planning to start a writing career online, explore the services offered by iWriter.
+It’s one of the best freelancing sites for people skilled in writing.
 This platform is probably one of the largest marketplaces for new and seasoned writers who are looking for freelance writing gigs.
 Here, you can find all types of writing jobs from article writing, rewriting, eBooks, product descriptions, and blog posts.

 Currently, iWriter doesn’t accept writer applications, but when they do, and you get hired, you can write as many or as little as you want.
 Payments are sent weekly via Paypal, and you only need a minimum of $20 in your earnings to make a withdrawal.
 Your rate will largely depend on the length of the article and your status as a writer.
 Elite and Elite Plus writers are paid higher compared to Standard and Premium writers.

-If you’re into web, logo or graphic design, 99Designs can help you meet with different clients who can pay for your services.
+If you’re into web, logo, or graphic design – 99Designs can help you meet with different clients who can pay for your services.
+This is one of the best freelancing sites for creatives and people that are into design.
 The process is a bit easy for clients.
 All they need to do is submit a design brief.
 From there, 99Designs will launch a contest or post jobs and all willing freelancers can participate.
 These freelancers will then send their respective entries.
 The client will choose who will win the said contest.

 Though not as huge as other design-focus freelancing platforms, Designhill is slowly building a reputation as the next best marketplace for graphic, web, and logo design projects.
 Because of their less intuitive sign-up option, there are fewer designers registering.
 This glitch is helpful for the already registered designers as it trims down the competition.
 And with lesser people fighting for the job, designers can peg a higher price for their outputs.

 One of the best reasons why Hubstaff is every freelancer’s best friend is the fact that they don’t charge their freelancers and clients for the use of the website.
 This means it’s entirely free for clients to post job opportunities and hire talents.
-The freelancers can also get paid in full, sans any admin fee taken from their earnings.
+The freelancers can also get paid in full without any admin fee taken from their earnings.